Robert F. Kennedy Community Schools: History and construction

 The site was home to the Ambassador Hotel, the site of the June 1968 assassination of presidential candidate, United States senator from New York, and former U.S. Attorney General Robert F. Kennedy.

-Los Angeles Unified School District (known as LAUSD) had wanted to build a school on the site since the 1980s, but was met with resistance: real estate developer Donald Trump (who later became President) wanted to build the world's tallest building on the site, and Mayor Tom Bradley, Nate Holden, and LA's business community were strongly opposed to using the location as a school.
+Los Angeles Unified School District (known as LAUSD) had wanted to build a school on the site since the 1980s, but was met with resistance: real estate developer Donald Trump wanted to build the world's tallest building on the site, and Mayor Tom Bradley, Nate Holden, and LA's business community were strongly opposed to using the location as a school.

 The hotel was razed in 2006.
 The new school, designed by the architects of Gonzalez Goodale, built a modern interpretation of the original hotel.

 Along Wilshire Boulevard is a memorial pocket park to Robert F. Kennedy.
 The school itself is six stories, with a replica of the Cocoanut Grove nightclub.

 The Los Angeles Conservancy fought the construction of RFK Community Schools for a long time.
 They had proposed a plan for a “small learning community” that would still preserve the Ambassador Hotel.
 On October 25, 2007, the Los Angeles Conservancy filed a lawsuit against LAUSD.
 The school board was not following the guidelines for construction that the LA Conservancy had expected.
 After the decision was voted on by the Board of Education, the president of the LA Conservancy stated that while the Ambassador Hotel was not saved, an agreement had been reached with LAUSD to preserve many other historical sites.

 The complex features fine art murals and a marble memorial depicting the complex's namesake, a public park, a swimming pool and preservation of pieces of the original hotel.
+The site of the ballroom where Kennedy gave his last speech is now occupied by a school library, while the location of the pantry where he was fatally wounded is now a storage room.

 Originally designed as a large comprehensive K-12 school that would have over 2,400 students, in 2008 LAUSD Local District 4 determined the facility would host wall-to-wall pilot schools – innovative small schools that have charter-like autonomy over their budget, curriculum and assessment, governance, schedule and staffing, but are part of the public school system.

 Each pilot school has a social justice mission.

 The commission's major recommendation called for a social justice theme to permeate the curriculum, extending from kindergarten through high school, that would reflect Senator Kennedy's commitment throughout his public life.

 In 2010, two lawsuits were filed, alleging molestation of two children at New Open World Academy, one of the small schools at RFK that opened in 2009.

 The five pilot high schools share the same athletic program and compete in high school sports as the RFK Bobcats.